lluis37/Wordcount/README.md

 # Wordcount
-Code to find the number of lines, number of words, and number of characters present in a file.

 Task: Keep track of the number of lines you find in the file, the number of words in the file (whitespace characters separated by non-whitespace characters) and total characters.
 If it is a whitespace character and the previous character was not a whitespace character, your word count